Versatile Symbolic Music-for-Music Modeling via Function Alignment

 \subsubsection{Melody to Chord}

-Both the perplexity results (Tab.~\ref{tab:ppl}) and chord consistency results (Tab.~\ref{tab:melody-to-chord}) demonstrate the effectiveness of function alignment, especially self-attentive adapters against other baselines.
+Both the perplexity results (Tab.~\ref{tab:ppl}) and the chord consistency results (Tab.~\ref{tab:melody-to-chord}) demonstrate the effectiveness of our models, especially the self-attentive adapters.
 We note that MelodyT5 shows low chroma consistency.
 MelodyT5 often fails to generate music that meets the constraints of the condition melody (e.g., replaced by an improvised melody or inconsistent structures).
 This results in a misalignment between the generated chords and the ground truth.